OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 Ideas for forks:

 💡 Display different text (or any content) based on the time.
-Someone may want a list of links during the day, but a blank page at night.
+Someone may want two sets of links - one for the day (work related) and one for night.
 Here is one one to do this.
 In the below, you create two additional webpages - index-day.html and index-night.html.
 The code is currently set to index-day.html between 6am and 7pm (the 6 and 19 variables).
 No special code needed for the day and night index pages.
 Change the links as you wish (perhaps to even non-HTML links).